 - How to get (and keep) your dog’s attention

 - How to teach your dog to be patient at doorways

 Full 6-week, step-by-step, online puppy training course.
 Supported by professional videos and downloadable documents.
 Weekly online Q & A session.

 - Professional videos, step-by-step tuition

 - Weekly, LIVE, Q & A with an Instructor

 - FREE full puppy eBook

-Work your way through this 6 week, step by step programme.
-A carbon copy of the course we provide face to face.
+Work your way through this 6-week, step-by-step program.
+A carbon copy of the course we provide face-to-face.